Rail rolling stock in New South Wales: 1920s Wooden Bradfield motor carriages

 In the 1920s, the Bradfield electrification program began.
 Until then, trains continued to be sets of steam-locomotive-hauled wooden end-platform cars.
-In 1921, 101 wooden bodied driving-motor cars (later numbered C3000–3100) were built by Ritchie Brothers and Meadowbank Manufacturing Company C3045 (now preserved) was built by the railway workshops as a prototype, but became the very last to enter traffic in 1923.
+In 1921, 101 wooden bodied driving-motor cars (later numbered C3000–C3100) were built by Ritchie Brothers and Meadowbank Manufacturing Company C3045 (now preserved) was built by the railway workshops as a prototype, but became the very last to enter traffic in 1923.
 They were originally steam-hauled EBB/EFA cars, prior to conversion to electric traction with the opening of the first section of electrified line between Sydney and Oatley in 1926.
-These wooden cars had steel sheathing for additional strength, and became known as the Bradfield cars.
+These wooden cars had steel sheathing for additional strength, and became known as the "Bradfield" cars after John Bradfield, although they were designed by Edward Lucy.

 Some Bradfield cars were converted to parcel vans after accidents.
 Other Bradfield cars were rebuilt to resemble Standard suburban (1927-type) cars in the 1960s, to prolong their lives until new double-deck cars could be delivered to replace them.
 The last Bradfield power-cars were withdrawn from service in 1975.
 C3045 is preserved static at the NSW Rail Museum, Thirlmere, while C3082 has been retained by RailCorp.
 C3082, the former Elcar "Pilot" Shunter, was used on a number of single-deck railfan tours in the 1980s, often with Wooden trailer car T4279.